-The goal of the Grievance Process is to exchange and review information to determine whether revision or rescission is warranted of disciplinary actions, termination of employment or other application of policy.
+The goal of the Grievance Process is to exchange and review information in order to determine whether revision or rescission is warranted of disciplinary actions, termination of employment or other application of policy.
 The grievance process provides opportunities for dispute resolution and the exchange of information between the concerned employee and members of management.
 The process includes in-person meetings and review of any related documentation to ensure a full understanding of the facts and circumstances and to provide clarification on any issues.
-As appropriate, written decisions will be provided after the steps for administrative review and panel review.
+As appropriate, written decisions will be provided at the conclusion of the steps for administrative review and panel review.